Jon Rahm rallies to win the Masters as Spanish stars align - KESQ

 This Masters had a little bit of everything — hot and humid at the start, a cold front with wind that toppled three trees on Friday, putting surfaces saturated from rain on Saturday and a marathon finish Sunday as Rahm and Koepka went 30 holes.

-Koepka helped to pave the way with one miscue after another, losing the lead for the first time since Thursday afternoon when he chipped 20 feet past the hole from behind the par-3 sixth and made his second bogey.
-There would be more to come.
+Koepka had one miscue after another, losing the lead for the first time since Thursday afternoon when he chipped 20 feet past the hole from behind the par-3 sixth and made his second bogey.
+More would follow.

 “Just some days you have it, some days you don’t, and today wasn’t one of those,” Koepka said.
 “But I feel good, and I expect to be there the other three (majors).”